Expert Advice On The Best Lures For Steelhead

 The best lures for steelhead are spinners, spoons, plugs, and jigs and if you use these guide tips you will catch more steelhead with them.
 These best lures for steelhead will account for over 90% of the steelhead caught by lure anglers on steelhead rivers around the great lakes and the west coast.

 Many anglers do not fish lures as effectively as they could which is why I will share with you my top 4 best lures for steelhead and provide some guide tips that I give to my clients on how to use these steelhead lures more effectively for more steelhead.

-Somedays steelhead and trout are not very agressive but some lures will trigger more bites than others.
-Also, somedays they don’t want lures at all so if you are versitile and combine these best lures for steelhead with my 4 best steelhead baits when you go fishing for steelhead you will likely catch more steelhead than ever.
+Somedays steelhead and trout are not very aggressive but some lures will trigger more bites than others.
+Also, somedays they don’t want lures at all so if you are versatile and combine these best lures for steelhead with my 4 best steelhead baits and you get good at Float Fishing or Bottom Bouncing when you go fishing for steelhead you will likely catch more steelhead than ever.

 The Spinner – The Best Steelhead Lure

 On many guide trips, the first lure I will try is the simple but time tested spinner.
 I consider spinners to be one of the best lures for steelhead for river steelhead.